cristianciofu/cristianciofu.github.io/_posts/2016-02-20-responsive-newsletters.md

 title: Responsive Newsletters
 ---

-The newsletters are for the heart of a business.
+The newsletters are an important part of any business.
 There's almost no website that doesn't send newsletters to its users.

 > But, can these newsletters be... responsive?